A-Z important info

 Activities are diverse and aim to meet all resident interests, including anything from Trekking the Kokoda track to skiing in the high country to a relaxing day at the beach or a movie night on res.
 If you would like to get involved, speak to your RA or email Liana Finlayson at firstname.lastname@example.org.
 Get involved and help make Res the amazing place people love to live in!

-The Res Life team are here to assist with pretty much anything on residence and comprises of Manager Residential Life, Residential Support Officer, Residential Advisor After Hours and the Residential Life Administration Officer.
-Speak to any of the Res Life team about any residential concerns as they make their way through the different residential areas or come and speak with them at the FedUni Living office.
-Residential Advisors (RAs) and Residential Mentors (RMs) are all available to assist with your concerns as they arise or you can contact us at the office and there is phone support 24/7 through the after hours support number 5327 6018 (Ballarat), 5122 8600 (Gippsland).
+The Residential Communities team are here to assist with pretty much anything on residence.
+Speak to any of the Residential Communities team about any residential concerns.
+Residential Advisors (RAs) and Residential Mentors (RMs) are also available to assist with your concerns as they arise or you can contact us at the office and there is phone support 24/7 through the after hours support number 1800 FED SEC.

 What do we do?